Article

 Many freelancers find success by choosing a niche and then working to build their expertise in that area.
 Their goal is to become the go-to person for that skill.
 Having a niche can make it easier to match with projects and clients—Upwork and clients know exactly what you're best at.
 If you want to offer more than one skill to your clients, you can create a specialized profile for each individual skill.

-You can use these Upwork profile examples for guidance and inspiration as you work on optimizing your profile.
+Consider these Upwork profile examples for guidance and inspiration as you work on optimizing your profile.

 Bid on best-match jobs

 Be strategic about the projects you submit proposals to.
 You don't want to waste Connects and time writing a proposal for a job that you think you could do but doesn't closely match your profile, skills, and portfolio.
+Your bid may not get views if you don’t have experience with the skills the client is looking for.

-When searching for jobs on Talent Marketplace, select your Category and type your skills as keywords into the search bar to find the closest matches.
-You can use the Advanced Search Feature to narrow down your results.
+You can also type your skills as keywords into the search bar to find the closest matches.
+Use the Advanced search feature to narrow down your results.

 On your Home Page, if you go to Jobs you might like >> Best Matches, you can see what projects Upwork thinks fit your skills based on your profile, work history, and the client's requirements.

 When a project receives a high number of proposals, clients may not get to those at the bottom of the list.
-You want to make sure that you're either an early bidder or a close match for the project, so your proposal is one of the top recommended by Upwork.
+You want to make sure that you're either an early bidder or a close match for the project, so your proposal is one of the top ones recommended by Upwork.

 Personalize each proposal